renswilderom/renswilderom.github.io/publications.md

 - Innovation as a sequence of network and category interactions: exploring dynamics in the Dutch dance genre stream.
 Status: “revise and resubmit” at _Poetics_.

 - How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005.
 With Giselinde Kuipers and Alex van Venrooij.
-Status: submitted.
+Status: will be submitted in due course.

 - A taxonomy of genre growth.
 How new genre communities and market information regimes interact.
 With Alex van Venrooij.
-Status: submitted.
+Status: will be submitted in due course.

 - Disruption in public technology projects: How markets shape public in preparation	technologies.
 With Giovanni Esposito and others.
 Status: will be submitted in due course.